 Blog

-Error 0xc0020036 appears in Windows systems when attempting to activate and may result in a message stating that the system cannot be activated.
-Contrary to appearances, this does not mean that the system has been damaged – the cause is often software factors, incorrect configuration, or lack of access to activation services.
+Error 0xc0020036 occurs in Windows systems during activation and may result in a message stating that the system cannot be activated.
+Contrary to what it may seem, this does not mean that the system is damaged—the cause is often software-related issues, incorrect configuration, or a lack of access to activation services.

-Below you will find a comprehensive compendium of knowledge about this error, including ways to fix it, an analysis of its causes, and practical recommendations for both home and business users.
+Below you will find a comprehensive guide to this error, including troubleshooting steps, an analysis of its causes, and practical recommendations for both home and business users.

 Step 1: Check your Internet connection and Microsoft servers

-The first and most commonly overlooked step is to ensure that your computer has a stable and consistent Internet connection.
+The first and most commonly overlooked step is to make sure your computer has a consistent and stable internet connection.
 Activating the system requires access to Microsoft servers.

 How to check this: